 Marin County and San Francisco are area code 415.
 East Bay cities like Oakland and Berkeley are area code 510.
 South Bay cities like Palo Alto, Burlingame, San Mateo are area code 650.
 You can use the pink princess telephone (land line!) in your room.
 Don't forget the #1 and area code if you are not in the 415.

 If you like photography, check out Pier 24

-Another site that books up early is the ALCATRAZ Island tour.
-Info and tickets can be found at alcatrazcruises
+Another site that books up early is the ALCATRAZ Island (URL HIDDEN) and tickets can be found at alcatrazcruises

 ANCHOR STEAM Beer has a great tour, complete with multiple tastings.